Maintaining Your Scandia Cabinets

 Avoid Waxes & Harsh Cleaners

 Common self-polishing waxes will damage your finish.
 Do not use ammonia, bleach, citric acid (both orange & lemon oil), organic solvents, harsh detergents, strong soaps, abrasive cleaners or self-polishing waxes, particularly products that contain silicone.
 Do not use paste wax due to the build up & yellowing it causes over time.
-Also avoid using any harsh cleaning tools like steal wool or scouring pads.
+Also avoid using any harsh cleaning tools like steel wool or scouring pads.

 Recommended Cleaners